 Every great adventure starts in your backyard.
-These day trips and weekend getaways from Eugene go beyond this statement, taking you to Oregon’s destinations near and far.
+These day trips and weekend getaways from Eugene completely comply with this statement, taking you to Oregon’s destinations near and far.

 The Best 9+ Day Trips and Weekends Getaways for Locals and Visitors of Eugene, Oregon

-Knowingly or unknowingly, we explored the area around the Great City for the Art and Outdoors multiple times.
+Intentionally or unintentionally, we explored the area around the Great City for the Art and Outdoors multiple times.
 Some days, proper day trips from Eugene enhanced our Oregon adventures.
 Other times, we explored the places around Eugene during longer weekend getaways.

 Having said that, there is no right or wrong way to see the immediate surroundings and some astounding destinations located farther away from one of the largest cities in the state.